yd24/can-of-books-backend/README.md

 03-13-2023 3:00pm Create route for /books that handles GET request for book data.
 03-14-2023 2:00pm Create route for /books that handles POST request for adding a new book.
 03-14-2023 3:00pm Create route for /books that handles DELETE request for deleting a book.
+03-15-2023 2:00pm Create route for /books that handles PUT request for updating a book.

 ## Estimates
 <!-- See below -->